amirylm/p2pmq/resources/docs/README.md

 [gossipsub v1.1](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md) is a dynamic and efficient message propagation protocol, it is based on randomized topic meshes and gossip, with moderate amplification factors and good scaling properties.

-Gossipsub is designed to be extensible by more specialized routers, and provides an optimized environment for a distributed protocol that runs over a trust-less p2p network.
+Gossipsub is designed to be extensible by more specialized routers and provides an optimized environment for a distributed protocol that runs over a trust-less p2p network.

 Libp2p was chosen because it provides a battle tested, complete yet extensible networking framework for a distributed message engine.